David Anderson (American football): College career

 Anderson is number one on the Rams all-time receiving lists for career yards (3,634) and career receptions (223).
 He was inducted to the Colorado State University Athletics Hall of Fame in 2017.

 Professional career

-Houston Texans
+Houston Texans (first stint)

-Anderson was selected by the Houston Texans in the seventh round of the 2006 NFL Draft.
+Anderson was selected by the Houston Texans in the seventh round of the 2006 NFL draft with the 251st overall pick.
 In 2006, he played nine games for the Texans, hauling in one pass reception and three kick returns.
 Each year after his 1-catch rookie campaign, he improved on his stats from the previous season through 2009.
 In 2007, he caught 12 passes on 17 targets for 131 yards and one touchdown.
 In 2008, he caught 19 of 29 targets for 241 yards and two touchdowns, then went 38 of 53 for 370 yards with no scores in 2009.

 He was featured on Late Night with Conan O'Brien when he performed the host's original string dance after catching a touchdown against the Cincinnati Bengals on October 26, 2008.

 Anderson was released by the Texans on July 30, 2011.